nfsu/NFS/README.md

 Texture2D tilemap(ncgr, nclr);
 Texture2D map(nscr, ncgr, nclr);
 ```
 'Texture2D' is a simple 2D texture (could be any format; but in NDS it's BGR555, 4 bit or 8 bit most of the time).
-If you use any texture conversions (such as tilemap and map), don't forget to call '.dealloc' on the texture to free it from memory.
-This is because creating them this way will create a new texture with the correct data.
-If you don't want that, you have to create seperate textures and do the reading yourself.
+If you use any texture conversions (such as tilemap and map), it will allocate memory it copies around; so use std::move whenever you pass this texture around to prevent copying.
 ### FileSystem's parent
 FileSystem is a unique object, it has a folder structure.
 But, it still remains a list of resources.
 This is why it uses NArchive as its parent.
 It stores both resources and file information.
 This means that you can use the archive's functions too, but those can't be used in combination with file names.
 ### Archives